 Others worth giving special mention at this year’s Leeds Festival include the likes of You Me At Six, Flume, HAIM, Two Door Cinema Club, At the Drive In and American rockers Jimmy Eat World.

 Tickets for Leeds Festival 2017 can be purchased here, and you can find a full list of artists that will be performing this year here, while you can keep tabs on the festival and any new developments in the lead up to the festival via Facebook, Twitter and their official website.

 Latest posts by Marianne Brits-Strodl (see all)

-- WPGM Reviews: Kaleo Live At The Roundhouse (In Pictures) - November 4, 2017
+- WPGM Reviews: The Darkness Live At Eventim Apollo (In Pictures) - December 13, 2017